timo247/chroniques-timo-additional-services/laravel/README.md

 To do: update handelPodcastIdChange

 Make the form for updating episodes

+## Developper notes

+A middleware was added to displaye requests on laravel.logs

 ## Ajouter à la vue de création des épisodes la fonctionnalité d'insertion dynamique de thèmes.